Dealers-Warehouse/Dealers_Skill_Assessment/README.md

 - [x] Once complete, post your code to GitHub where it can be accessed by our reviewers.
 	- Provide a README.md file that explains how to set up the project locally for review
-	- Provide a mysqldump with data to test with
+	- Provide a database (.sql) file containing customer data

 ## Guidelines
 - You may use any frameworks (PHP, JavaScript or CSS) or none at all